dannyfa/Inflationary_Flows/README.md

 actual sampling phases).
 Sampling trajectories are saved to a separate subdirectory named `trajs_outdir` and are saved under `curr_params_##.npz` files where `##` corresponds to global step number.
 To re-create trajectories from these files, one should load files in order and group results by trajectory length.
 Final samples are saved to specified output directory, under files named `sampled_zs.npz` and `sampled_weights.npz`.
-Samples showcased in manuscript correspond to posterior GMM component weights (`sampled_weights.npz`).
-Posterior z samples are generated and saved but not utilized (i.e., since z is a nuisance variable here).
+Samples showcased in manuscript correspond to posterior uaussian Mixture Model (GMM) component weights (`sampled_weights.npz`).
+Posterior z samples are generated and saved but not utilized (since z is a nuisance variable in our experiments).

 ## Running (Additional) Toy 2D alpha-shape or 3D mesh experiments